AndrewAnnex/SpiceyPy/docs/other_stuff.rst

       Target:

 An easy to understand error.
-The SPICE system does not contain information on a body named ‘Casper.’
+The SPICE system does not contain information on a body named 'Casper.'

 Another look-up, this time, “Venus”.